sarahfuchi/sarahfuchi/README.md

 ### Backround

-I graduated from Tokyo Institute of Technology with a Bachelor of Science in mechanical engineering.
+I graduated from Tokyo Institute of Technology with a Bachelor of Science in electrical engineering.
 I have worked at some of the top firms in the industry, but I have found a new passion in data science.
 I started coding more often in order to improve my skills.
 I enjoyed automating tasks we commonly complete manually.
 My team definitely appreciated that!
 I started working on predictive analytics projects on my own, even though I wasn't assigned any.
 I came up with my own ideas, designed a solution, and started implementing them proactively.